Dominating Set Knapsack: Profit Optimization on Dominating Sets: Results on Classical NP-hardness

-Thus, for both of these cases, $\sum_{u\in\WW} w(u) \leq s, \sum_{u\in\WW} \alpha(u) \geq d$, independent of whether $z\in\WW'$ or not.
-Therefore, \dosknapsack is \yes instance for general graph $\GG$. \end{proof} The following theorem is for the Star graph, a special case of the Bipartite graph.
-Though the Star graph is a Bipartite graph, the following theorem proves that our problem is weakly \NPC for it.
+The following theorem applies to star graphs, a special case of bipartite graphs.
+Though the star graph is bipartite, the following theorem proves that our problem is weakly \NPC for it.